snovaisg/ICD-Mappings/README.md

 [CCI](https://www.hcup-us.ahrq.gov/toolssoftware/chronic/chronic.jsp) classifies each icd9 code into Chronic vs Not-chronic condition.

-**ICD9 exists** helps to check if a code is an icd9 code or not.
+**ICD9 checker** helps to check if a code is an icd9 code or not.
 Uses only the latest version (2015) to check.
 Data is taken from [National Bureau of Economic Researh](https://www.nber.org/research/data/icd-9-cm-diagnosis-and-procedure-codes)

 # Usage